-Students with an MA in Clinical Psychology
+Students with a Master's Degree in Clinical Psychology

-Students who have already earned an MA in clinical psychology from WCU or from another institution will continue their clinical training upon entering the WCU PsyD program.
-With approval from the Director of Clinical Training, these students will be able to apply select courses completed in their MA program toward their PsyD requirements.
-Up to 30 credits completed within the WCU clinical MA program or up to 12 credits completed elsewhere will be eligible for transfer to the PsyD program.
-In the Fall semester of Year 1 students who enter the PsyD program with a clinical psychology MA will begin their clinical practicum at WCU Community Mental Health Services, the in-house clinic.
-These students will follow the same course sequence as students who enter the program without a clinical psychology MA.
+Students who have already earned a master's degree in clinical psychology from WCU or from another program or institution will continue their clinical training upon entering the WCU PsyD program.
+With approval from the Director of Clinical Training, these students will be able to apply select courses completed in their master's program toward their PsyD requirements.
+Up to 30 credits completed within the WCU clinical MA program or up to 12 credits completed in another master's program will be eligible for transfer to the PsyD program.
+In the Fall semester of Year 1 students who enter the PsyD program with a master's degree in clinical psychology or a related mental health field will begin their clinical practicum at WCU Community Mental Health Services, the in-house clinic.
+These students will follow the same course sequence as students who enter the program without a master's degree.
 However, the number of credits required of students will be reduced during one or more semesters, depending on the number of transfer credits.
-Students who enter the PsyD program with a clinical psychology MA from WCU may choose to reduce their time to degree completion to 4 years (1 year reduction).